Cincinnati-Design-LAB/architour/src/content/buildings/isaac-m-wise-temple.md

 date_of_completion: "1867"
 style: Moorish Byzantine Victorian
 architect: James K. Wilson
-significance: >-
-  The congregation was led by Rabbi Isaac Mayer Wise, the founder of Reform Judaism in North America.
-The Spanish influences on the design recall the Golden Age in Spain before the Inquisition, a time when Jewish culture flourished.
 historic_status: Listed on NRHP on December 27, 1972.
 quotes: >-
   "CIncinnati architect James Keyes Wilson's (1828-1894) blending of Byzantine,